 What to Expect in the Process (Time Frames)

-Once you’ve done all of your research and decided you can afford the loan, and figured out what type you want to apply for, it’s time to purchase a home.
+Once you’ve done all of your research and decided you can afford the payments, and figured out what type you want to apply for, it’s time to purchase a home.
 Here is a timeline of how you can expect the events to play out:

 - Before shopping around: 5-7 days